A/B testing of form variants.

 A common pattern is to use variants within Formsort, which each can have a unique URL, together with an upstream testing tool, such as Optimizely, to track experiments.
 Using a third-party experimentation platform allows for experiments that span across Formsort and upstream or downstream parts of the user journey.

-Flows have their own URLs, and can be pointed to by a custom domain, which does not require a variant to be specified.
+Flows have their own URLs, and can be pointed to a custom domain, which does not require a variant to be specified.

 For quick experiments within Formsort itself, you can assign weights to individual variants from the flow index page.